jasondchambers/netorganizer/README.md

      Smart Lighting Master right-HS105
      stratford-switch-0c8ddb0403b6
      Kitchen-Aura-6141
-     Unknown device 1
+     None
      LT6221
-     Unkown device 3
+     None
-Found 12 device(s) that are: registered and reserved and not active These devices are currently inactive - no action will be taken during the next organize
+Found 13 device(s) that are: known and reserved and not active These devices are currently inactive - no action will be taken during the next organize
      Servers Linux
      Printers Office